sgrkathariya/sgrkathariya/README.md

 A Tech Passionate interested and learning .NET, Angular, Cloud Computing, DevOps & Flutter.

-- 🔭 I'm currently working with Laravel
+- 🔭 I'm currently working with Laravel.

 - 📫 How to reach me: **info@sagarkathariya.com.np**